 I’ve got good news for you.
 If you can’t face the idea of giving up your morning cup of coffee—you don’t have to.
-Plenty of research shows that in moderate doses (say, a cup or two), of coffee increases mental alertness and improves mood—and coffee in the morning isn’t likely to affect your sleep pattern at night.
+Plenty of research shows that in moderate doses (say, a cup or two), coffee increases mental alertness and improves mood.
+Plus, coffee in the morning isn’t likely to affect your sleep pattern at night.
 But there’s something even better than coffee when it comes to health—tea, the most popular beverage in the world.

 Hundreds of research studies show tea’s health benefits.
 Tea is linked with everything from better heart health to improved immune function to increasing your metabolism.
-Tea contains antioxidants called flavanoids, that help protect your body against free radicals.
-(Free radicals cause cellular damage and appear to up your risk of developing conditions like heart disease and cancer.)
+Tea contains antioxidants called flavanoids, which help protect your body against free radicals.
+Free radicals cause cellular damage and appear to up your risk of developing conditions like heart disease and cancer.

 In addition to caffeine, tea also contains an amino acid called l-theanine that creates a feeling of calm alertness—which is just what you need when you’re stressed and on the go.
 In fact, I’d say given the choice between tea and water, tea is an even better choice because of its antioxidant boost.

-Tea typically contains less caffeine—a cup of brewed tea has about 53 grams of caffeine while a Snapple Lemon tea has about 100 grams.
-Most sodas have about 50 grams of caffeine per 12-ounce can while one 8-ounce can of Red Bull has about 80 grams.
+Tea typically contains less caffeine than coffee —a cup of brewed tea has about 53 grams of caffeine while a Snapple Lemon tea has about 100 grams.
+For comparison, most sodas have about 50 grams of caffeine per 12-ounce can while one 8-ounce can of Red Bull has about 80 grams.
 Black tea typically contains the most caffeine.
 English Breakfast and Earl Grey are popular black teas.